Speed limiters to be fitted on all new cars by 2022

 Volvo is also developing ‘smart speed controls’ that will detect when a car is driving close to a vulnerable site, such as a school or hospital.

-Also it’s unlikely that EU-based vehicle manufacturers will make models with different specifications just to please the UK market.
+it’s also unlikely that EU-based vehicle manufacturers will make models with different specifications just to please the UK market.

 How do drivers feel about the ISA?

 On a broader scale, the system has been tested in 11 EU member states and has received mostly positive reviews.

-Also, the ETSC claims that this system could reduce road collisions by 30% and deaths by 20%, which is an overwhelming positive for motorists.
+The ETSC claims that this system could reduce road collisions by 30% and deaths by 20%, which is an overwhelming positive for motorists.